tbogdala/rust-llama.cpp/README.md

 ### Notes:

+* Git's `--recurse-submodules` parameter is your friend!
+Don't forget to use it or things will get out of sync between the vendored llama.cpp version this project wraps.
 * Setting `ModelOptions::context_size` to zero will cause memory errors currently as that is what is used to create the buffers to send through the FFI.
 * PLATFORMS: Windows 11, MacOS and Linux are tested without any features enabled.
 MacOS with the `metal`